indigetal/tutor-custom-toolkit/README.md

 ---

-### **New in Version 1.2.1**
+### **New in Version 1.2.2**

-1. **Dynamic Data Filtering:**
+1. **Hook-Based Data Filtering:**

-   - Ensures that instructors only see data related to their own courses on backend pages such as Withdraw Requests, Enrollment, Gradebook, and Reports.
+   - Refactored to use Tutor LMS’s built-in hooks and filters for data retrieval on backend pages such as Withdraw Requests, Enrollment, Gradebook, and Reports.

-2. **Improved Integration:**

-   - Enhances the course archive override for seamless theme compatibility.
+   - Improved compatibility with Tutor LMS updates by removing reliance on custom controllers.

+2. **Centralized Utility Functions:**

+   - Introduced a shared `utils.php` file for reusable utility functions, improving maintainability.

-3. **Streamlined Approach:**
+3. **Improved Organization:**

-   - Refactored to leverage Tutor LMS’s existing `manage_tutor` capability, simplifying access control.
+   - Reorganized codebase to separate hook logic into dedicated files for better readability and modularity.

+4. **Enhanced Performance:**
+   - Streamlined the data filtering process by leveraging WordPress’s native query mechanisms through Tutor LMS hooks.

 ---